Haslas/encryption_entry/README.md

 This is not because the graphics are fancy - just because their size is designed for a full sized monitor :-)

 The file "Program Documentation" has a brief overview on how the code works, and the bibliography gives a brief list of the resourses I used.
 Most of it was wikipedia.

+If this doesn't run on your computer, please tell me so I can fix it quick!